isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

-It is recommended that the Kea DHCPv4 server be started and stopped using ``keactrl`` (described in :ref:`keactrl`); however, it is also possible to run the server directly.
-It accepts the following command-line switches:
+It is recommended that the Kea DHCPv4 server be started and stopped using ``keactrl`` (described in :ref:`keactrl`); however, it is also possible to run the server directly via the ``kea-dhcp4`` command, which accepts the following command-line switches:

 -  ``-c file`` - specifies the configuration file.
 This is the only mandatory switch.

 -  ``-d`` - specifies whether the server logging should be switched to debug/verbose mode.
-In verbose mode, the logging severity and debuglevel specified in the configuration file are ignored;
-   "debug" severity and the maximum debuglevel (99) are assumed.
+In verbose mode, the logging severity and debuglevel specified in the configuration file are ignored; "debug" severity and the maximum debuglevel (99) are assumed.
 The flag is convenient for temporarily switching the server into maximum verbosity, e.g. when debugging.

--  ``-p server-port`` - specifies the local UDP port on which the server will listen.
+-  ``-p server-port`` - specifies the local UDP port on which the server listens.
 This is only useful during testing, as a DHCPv4 server listening on ports other than the standard ones is not able to handle regular DHCPv4 queries.

--  ``-P client-port`` - specifies the remote UDP port to which the server will send all responses.
+-  ``-P client-port`` - specifies the remote UDP port to which the server sends all responses.
 This is only useful during testing, as a DHCPv4 server sending responses to ports other than the standard ones is not able to handle regular DHCPv4 queries.